Psywah/GongHomePage/content/home/about.md

 +++

 # Biography
-My research interests include scientific computing, mixed finite element methods, domain decomposition methods, multigrid methods and the nonlinearly preconditioned Newton methods.
+I obtained my bachelor’s degree in mathematics from Sun Yat-sen University in 2013 and PhD degree from Peking University in 2018.
+Then I had been a postdoctoral scholar at Pennsylvania State University.
 Now I am working with <a href="http://people.bath.ac.uk/masigg/"> Ivan Graham</a> and <a href="http://people.bath.ac.uk/eas25/">Euan Spence</a> on fast solvers for frequency-domain wave-scattering problems.

+My research interests include scientific computing and numerical analysis, mainly focusing on finite element methods, domain decomposition methods, and the nonlinearly preconditioned Newton methods.